 - Reinforce diet.
 Maintain NPO status until the anesthesia has worn off and the gag reflex has returned.
 The patient may resume his normal diet, starting with sips of water or ice chips.

 - Prevent aspiration.
 Provide an emesis basin, and instruct the patient to spit out saliva rather than swallow it.

 - Relieve anxiety and provide comfort measures.
-Reassure the patient that hoarseness, loss of voice and sore throat may occur temporarily.
-Offer lozenges or a soothing liquid gargle to relieve discomfort until gag reflex returns.
+Reassure the patient that hoarseness, loss of voice, and sore throat may occur temporarily.
+Offer lozenges or a soothing liquid gargle to relieve discomfort until the gag reflex returns.

 The following are the expected normal results of bronchoscopy:

 - Bronchi structurally the same with the trachea